Do you have a special balm that's your go to for everything?

 For example, I had a day cream, night cream, eye wrinkle cream, lip balm, intensive night moisturising cream, all over body lotion, hand lotion, massage balm, body butter, the list just went on...

-I had a good hard look at my bathroom cabinet that day, and made some tough decisions about why I had stored many products in my life and was that a good thing for me to be doing.
+I had a good hard look at my bathroom cabinet that day, and made some tough decisions about why I had stored so many products in my life.

-And if I did chuck the product out with out finishing it, how do I do that responsibly by not washing a bunch of gunk down the drain and being able to recycle my container.
+If I did chuck the product out with out finishing it, I will be putting these products in the rubbish and not able to recycle the container.

 Oh the burden all these products had made me carry!

-I subconsciously set to work, furiously using and decanting half used body lotions, researching and refusing products which sent tiny little particles of plastic down my drain to goodness knows where, to not be broken down for the next 50 years, and streamlining subjectively my choices around what I wanted to have in my life, what worked and what was necessary.
+I subconsciously set to work, furiously using and decanting half used body lotions, researching and refusing products which sent tiny little particles of plastic down my drain to goodness knows where, to not be broken down for the next 50 years.
+I streamlined subjectively my choices around what I wanted to have in my life, what worked and what was necessary.

 This was a time in my life which just happened to coincide with one of the most product awakening times of my life, the birth of my first child.